strategy-coach/expectations-outcomes-hub-theme-jan-2025/src/content/expectations/compliance-readiness/soc2-plans.md

 ---
-title: Choose the Right Compliance Plan for Your Business
+title: CaaS Plans for Your Business
 home:
   ItGovernance:
     category: "it-governance"